hausec/PowerZure/docs/About/about.rst

 problems:

 1. There were at least four different APIs being used for the project.
-   MSOL, Azure REST, Azure SDK, Graph.
+   MSOL, Azure REST, Azure SDK, and Graph.

 2. The documentation for these APIs simply was too poor to continue.
    Entire methods missing, namespaces typo’d, and other problems begged